Hands-On Data Science with R

 International Visiting Professor, Chinese Academy of Sciences

-Hands-On Data Science can be worked through as a hands-on guide and then used as a reference guide.
-Each page aims to be a bite sized chunk for hands-on learning, building on what has gone before.
+The material here aims to be a hands-on guide and then used as a reference guide.
+Each section aims to be a bite sized chunk for hands-on learning, building on what has gone before.
 Many chapters also have a lecture pack and a laboratory session where a number of tasks can be completed.
 The R code sitting behind each chapter is also provided and can be easily run standalone to replicate the material presented in the chapter.

 The material is always under development!
 Chapters will change (and hopefully improve) regularly.
 Links preceded with a * are more well developed.
-All of the material is provided under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License allowing access to everyone for any purpose (except commercial) and is provided at no cost.
-You can assist in helping cover the costs of providing this material through a $40 contribution using PayPal.
+All of the material here is provided under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License allowing access to everyone for any purpose (except commercial) and is provided at no cost.
+You are welcome but certainly not required to assist in helping cover the costs of providing this material through a $40 contribution using PayPal.
 Your support encourages further development of this resource as does feedback, suggestions, and ideas, which are always welcome.

 Refer to the Data Mining Survival Guide or my book on Data Mining with Rattle and R: The Art of Excavating Data for Knowledge Discovery (Use R) for related material.